walt-id/waltid-digital-credentials-button/README.md

 - `@waltid/dc-backend-demo` — Lightweight dev-server middleware that creates verifier sessions from `packages/dc-backend-demo/config/*-conf.json` and exposes `/api/dc/request/:id` and `/api/dc/response`.

 ## Demos
-- `apps/web-demo` — vanilla TS with request selector, show-credential toggle, event log, and modal showing verified data.
+- `apps/web-demo` — vanilla TS with request selector, toggles, event log, and modal showing verified data.
-- `apps/react-demo` — same UX in React.
+- `apps/react-demo` — minimal React starter that only embeds `<digital-credentials-button>` to show integration.
-- `apps/vue-demo` — same UX in Vue.
+- `apps/vue-demo` — minimal Vue starter that only embeds `<digital-credentials-button>` to show integration.

 All demos talk to `/api/dc/request` and `/api/dc/response` served by the demo backend (Vite plugin).